 Stew or soup?
 What’s the difference?

-Seven stews, seven worlds of flavor - it never gets boring in your Dutch oven!
-Whether you're a fan of hearty meat or prefer vegetarian options, our recipes offer something for everyone.
-From classic dishes like chili con carne to unusual creations like chorizo brisket craft beer chili - you're guaranteed to find your new favorite stew here.
+Seven stews, seven flavor worlds – it never gets boring in your Dutch Oven!
+Whether you're a fan of hearty meat dishes or prefer vegetarian options, our recipes offer something for everyone.
+From classic dishes like Chili con Carne to inventive creations like Chorizo-Brisket-Craft Beer Chili – you'll definitely find your new favorite stew here.

 Ingredients: